Hazards Process Safety Conference

 Hazards is primarily a conference for industrialists, and we would particularly like to encourage those owning and managing risk at operating companies to share their practical experience so that others can learn from it.

-We wanted to hear about experience in a range of industry sectors including oil and gas, chemicals, offshore, power, laboratories, nuclear, food and drink, pharmaceuticals, water, manufacturing, renewable energy, agrochemicals, transmission networks, and transport of hazardous goods/supply chain.
+We want to hear about experience in a range of industry sectors including oil and gas, chemicals, offshore, power, laboratories, nuclear, food and drink, pharmaceuticals, water, manufacturing, renewable energy, agrochemicals, transmission networks, and transport of hazardous goods/supply chain.

 Why contribute?